-Perhaps you remember a time when traveling by plane was something you looked forward to.
-Flying etiquette prevailed.
-People dressed in their “Sunday best”.
+You may remember a time when plane travel was something you enjoyed.
+Airplane etiquette prevailed.
+People dressed appropriately.
 Passengers didn’t bite, claw and scratch their way through lines.
 Seats were spacious and comfortable.
-You chose a window or aisle seat based on whether or not you wanted to check the landscape below, not in order to gain a few extra inches of leg room.
 Flight attendants were friendly.
 Airlines served real food.
-There were sky caps to help you with your luggage, which managed to arrive at your destination when you did.
+There were skycaps to help you with your luggage, which arrived at your destination when you did.

-Over the next two weeks more than seven million people will be flying the not-so-friendly skies.
-There will be the usual mix of business and leisure travelers—most of whom will be in something akin to combat mode.
-You can’t control what others do, but you can manage your own behavior.
-Let me suggest nine rules of flying etiquette that, when observed by all, could transform the travel experience.
+About 4.2 million travelers are expected to fly during this holiday season.
+The majority will happily be looking forward to spending the holidays with family and friends.
+Sadly, a few of them will be in something akin to combat mode.
+You can’t control what others do, but you can control your own behavior.
+Let me suggest ten rules of flying etiquette that, when observed by all, could transform the travel experience.

 Don’t hog the overhead bin.
 Although you are allowed one carry-on plus a handbag or laptop bag, you should only put one of those in the overhead.